 An independent federal Joint Review Panel (JRP) recommended in 2015 that OPG’s project move ahead “now rather than later,” based on a strong safety case and to reduce risks to the environment.

-More about DGR
+More about the closed DGR project

-Want to learn more about the DGR project?
 Explore the additional information below.

 Why we chose the Bruce site